Apply now to join our next cohort of Community Science Fellows and Community Leads!

 This project remains in progress, but you can view the interactive map developed by the project team here.

 Local Environmental Action Demanded (LEAD Agency) is a community-led non-profit environmental justice organization founded in 1997.
 The organization focuses on ensuring that the northeastern Oklahoma region is safe for all community members.
 LEAD Agency looks at not only the environment, but also at how community members interact with and are shaped by the environment and environmental changes.
-Additionally, they have longstanding partnerships with institutions and universities such as the Harvard School of Public Health, Tulsa University, and Mount Sinai Hospital.
+Additionally, the organization has longstanding partnerships with institutions and universities such as the Harvard School of Public Health, Tulsa University, and Mount Sinai Hospital.

 LEAD Agency has an office in Ottawa County, the northeasternmost county in Oklahoma.
 The county’s 31,000 residents live in several small towns and surrounding rural areas, and while many residents identify as white, the county is home to nine federally recognized Indian tribes and Native Americans make up over 20% of the population.
 The community has a long history tied to mining.
 After 80 years of operating the world’s largest lead and zinc mine, the industry moved on in the 1960s and ‘70s, leaving behind 75 million tons of lead-contaminated tailings piles, also known as “chat”.
 For the last 40 years, one million gallons of mine water has discharged daily into Tar Creek.